 Each assigned academic advisor serves as a resource for students in providing information and assistance with the following tasks:

 - Helps with academic planning and decision-making

 - Explains requirements for General Education, major and degree program

 - Makes sure that students understand how their academic decisions affect their progress towards meeting graduation requirements

 - Refers students to other campus resources as needed

 - Guides students' academic choices with regard to their long-term academic and career goals

-While the academic advisor can be an invaluable resource for students, final decisions about choice of major, courses that students register for, and fulfillment of all graduation requirements belong to the student.
+While the academic advisor can be an invaluable resource for students, responsibility for final decisions about choice of major, courses that students register for, and fulfillment of all graduation requirements belongs to the student.